metafacture/metafacture-playground/README.md

 ### Show hints

-When opening the playground in the browser the first time there is a hint how to use shortcuts.
+When opening the playground in the browser for the first time there is a hint on how to use shortcuts.
 This hint can be dismissed and will be displayed when reloading the website.
 It's possible to add more hints if necessary (via metafacture_playground/db.cljs key :hints :content in the default-db).
-Do see changes the playground must be restartet.
+To see changes the playground must be restarted.

 ### Run tests